LogoLogo

 Download Rules

 When you schedule downloads in the platform, you can choose which connector needs to download the files.
-That connector needs some way to know how and where to it needs to download your files.
+That connector needs some way to know how and where it needs to download your files.
 That’s what a download rule is for.
 The connector contacts the platform every minute to pick up changes to download rules.
 The following are the different download rule settings.

 Order of execution